donomii/throff-combined/README.md

 A programming language that started as an improved Forth, and got out of control.
 Has lexical scoping, continuations, effective tail calls and macros.  throff runs on a custom 3-stack engine.

 throff was an experiment in creating a small core and building the language up to a fully featured programming language.
-This was successful, but there are already meany fully featured programming languages and this one doesn't add anything particularily new.
+This was successful, but there are already many fully featured programming languages and this one doesn't add anything particularily new.

 View the [manual](throffmain/README.md).